-1.11.
-Residence-specific policy areas
+1.13.
+Residence-specific rules and guidelines

-Each ANU Residence has its own history, distinct culture, traditions, and demographic mix, as well as differences in the physical buildings and will advise residence-specific guidelines, policies, and rules which you must follow.
+Each ANU Residence has its own history, distinct culture, traditions, and demographic mix, as well as differences in the physical buildings.
+Residence Management will advise residence-specific guidelines and rules that you must follow.
+These may include: